 - Becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating.

 Essentially, intuitive eating takes this one step further by incorporating satisfaction, emotions, physical activity, and nutrition.
 It’s a more dynamic process.

 Intuitive Eating DOES Include Nutrition

-The difference between incorporating nutrition information as an intuitive eater VS as a dieter is that it’s just ONE factor into your food choices, it’s not the sole factor.
+The difference between incorporating nutrition information as an intuitive eater VS as a dieter is that it’s just ONE factor in your food choices, it’s not the sole factor.
 There is no all-or-nothing thinking (i.e. I gotta eat kale all week or I might as well eat donuts!)
 It’s more of what I call “gentle nutrition”.
-Which I have an entire gentle nutrition blog post here on for you to checkout!
+I have an entire gentle nutrition blog post here for you to check out!